 Director, Economic & Public Policy Research

-Mark Melnik, Ph.D. specializes in demographic, socio-economic, and labor market issues.
-Before joining the Institute, Dr. Melnik worked as deputy director for research at the Boston Redevelopment Authority where he led research teams on demographic and economic research studies as well as analyses used for public policy advisement and decision making with the Boston Redevelopment Authority (BRA) and the City of Boston.
+Before joining the Institute, Dr. Melnik worked as Deputy Director for Research at the Boston Redevelopment Authority (BRA) where he led research teams on demographic and economic research studies as well as analyses used for public policy advisement and decision making with the BRA and the City of Boston.
 Before joining the BRA, Dr. Melnik worked as a research associate at the Dukakis Center for Urban and Regional Policy at Northeastern University.
 As a leading expert in demographic and socioeconomic issues in the Commonwealth, Dr. Melnik is quoted extensively in the media and was appointed to Governor Charlie Baker’s Future of Transportation Commission and the Massachusetts Economic Development Council Board of Directors.

-Dr. Melnik holds a doctorate in sociology from Northeastern University.
+He holds a doctorate in sociology from Northeastern University.
 His dissertation explored skill and credential mismatches in the greater Boston labor market.
-He received his master's of arts from Northeastern University and his bachelor's of arts from Youngstown State University, both in sociology.
+He received his master of arts from Northeastern University and his bachelor of arts from Youngstown State University, both in sociology.